 I also thought they’d be a great compliment to my burlap placemats.
 I use these burlap placemats all the time.
 I just love the texture that they add to my table decor.
 You can read my Easy Sew Burlap Placemats tutorial here on Kenarry.

 how to make DIY Tile Placemats

-For these DIY Tile Placemats you’re gonna need a few supplies.
+For these DIY Tile Placemats, you’re gonna need a few supplies.
 I have these huge rolls of cork that my husband purchased via an online auction for just a couple of dollars.
 It’s the kind of cork used for underlayment for tile flooring.
 But, you can purchase cork at your local home improvement store, hardware store or even craft store.

 You can pick up all these supplies at your local home improvement store, use what you have on-hand or even purchase them online.
 To make your shopping a little easier, we’ll provide a link to similar products that you can purchase on Amazon, where applicable.

 Lay your tile on top of your cork and trace with a marker.
 Lay your ruler along one of the lines you drew on the cork with a marker.
 Holding the ruler in place, use your utility knife to cut along the marked line.
 Using a ruler as a guide will help you to cut straight lines.
 You really only need to score the cork.
 Don’t worry if you don’t cut all the way through.
 Simply fold the cork back along the scored line and it will just break right off.

-Step Three: Spray adhesive on the back of the cork and the back of the tile.
+Next, spray adhesive on the back of the cork and the back of the tile.
 Wait a couple of minutes for the adhesive to become tacky.

-Step Four: Then pick up the cork, starting at one corner, lay the cork on top of the tile.
+Then pick up the cork, starting at one corner, lay the cork on top of the tile.
 Apply pressure on the back of the cork with your hand.
 Wait just a couple of minutes for the adhesive to dry (follow the instructions on the back of the spray adhesive).

 I thought these DIY Tile Placemats turned out beautifully!
-The tiles come in many different colors, styles, textures and price range from about $1.97 each to more than $20.00 each.
+The tiles come in many different colors, styles, textures and price ranges from about $1.97 each to more than $20.00 each.
 Just something to keep in mind!

 You know, I still might buy some more of these 12″ tiles that are composed of 1″x1″ tiles as they would be super easy to cut and make into coasters.
 I really like the look of the natural stone and pebble tile, too, but they don’t provide for a very flat surface.
 Still, there are plenty of options.
 Just go browse your local home improvement/hardware store and you’ll see what I mean!

-For more Valentine’s Day DIY project ideas and family friendly recipes that will save you time in the kitchen, be sure to stop by The Birch Cottage blog for more inspiration like these:
+For more Valentine’s Day DIY project ideas and family-friendly recipes that will save you time in the kitchen, be sure to stop by The Birch Cottage blog for more inspiration like these: